From BR Bullpen

 - Born November 5, 1970 in Ponce, P.R.

 Javy Lopez played 15 years in the big leagues, hitting 260 home runs.
 Primarily a catcher, his best year was 2003 when he hit 43 home runs and was fifth in the MVP voting, but he slumped in 2006 and his career was over.

 As of January 2009, there were two Hall of Famers on the list of the ten most similar players to Lopez, according to the similarity scores method: Joe Gordon and Roy Campanella.
 However, on his only year of eligibility for Cooperstown in 2012, he received only one vote and was dropped from the ballot.

-Lopez slugged over .500 in the minors in 1992-93, getting cups of coffee each year in the majors.
+Lopez slugged over .500 in the minors in 1992 and 1993, getting cups of coffee each year in the majors.
 In 1994 he became a regular and spent most of his career with the Atlanta Braves, who were frequently in post-season play during the years he was with them.
-He slugged over .500 in both Division Series and Championship Series.
+He slugged over .500 in both Division Series and League Championship Series.

-With the Braves, he was three years younger than teammate Deion Sanders (they were teammates in 1992-94).
+With the Braves, he was three years younger than teammate Deion Sanders (they were teammates from 1992 to 1994).

 Notable Achievements

 - 3-time NL All-Star (1997, 1998 & 2003)